weronikaabednarz/Wonderland-Interactive-3D-Visualization/README.md

 ![1](./images/2.png)

 ## Technologies
-The scene was created using X3DOM, which allows 3D models to be displayed in the browser without the need for additional plug-ins.
-Most of the objects, such as the castle, stich, dragon, waterfall and carriage, were developed in Blender and exported to X3D format.
+The scene was created using **X3DOM**, which allows 3D models to be displayed in the browser without the need for additional plug-ins.
+Most of the objects, such as the castle, stich, dragon, waterfall and carriage, were developed in **Blender** and exported to X3D format.

 ![2](./blender_objects_images/castle.jpg)

 ![3](./blender_objects_images/stich.jpg)

-In addition, JavaScript was used in the code to handle animation and user interaction.
+In addition, **JavaScript** was used in the code to handle animation and user interaction.

 ## Implementation
 The design includes several dynamic elements: